brianr747/platform/README.md

 (Note: if this is every to be a serious project, it needs a better package name.
-Since all my code is  in a single PyCharm project, I can refactor the name easily, but users need to know that the package name may shift.)
+Since all my code is  in a single PyCharm project, I can refactor the name easily, but users need to know that the package name may shift.
+The current front runner is *econ_platform*.)

 Python 3 only.
 I work on Python 3.7, and no idea about backward compatibility issues.